thwjoy/thwjoy.github.io/_posts/2025-02-11-gen-models.md

     <img src="https://thwjoy.github.io/images/blogs/CCVAE.png" alt="VAE Interpretability" width="50%">
 </div>

+This is really useful when compared to GANs, as we can now theoretically control conceptual factors of the image by altering certain parts of the latent space.

 Invertible Neural Networks (INNs)
 ======
-Invertible Neural Networks (INNs) are a recent addition to the family of generative models, focusing on learning bijective transformations between the data space and the latent space.
-Unlike VAEs and GANs, INNs ensure exact invertibility and tractable Jacobians.
-The are similar to the VAE in that they map compelx data to a latent space, but they are different in that they are invertible, i.e. there is not fixed decoder/encoder.
-The start by modelling a change of variables:
+Invertible Neural Networks (INNs) focus on learning bijective (one to one) transformations between the data space and the latent space.
+Unlike VAEs and GANs, INNs ensure exact likelihoods.
+They are similar to the VAE in that they map compelx data to a latent space, but they are different in that they are invertible, i.e. there is not fixed decoder/encoder, it is just one network that maps forwards and backwards.
+They start by modelling a change of variables:

 $$
 p(x) = p(z) \left| \det \frac{\partial z}{\partial x} \right|